nkkko/anthropic-computer-api/README.md

 # Anthropic Computer Use API Demo

-This project demonstrates the use of Anthropic's Computer API, allowing an AI agent to interact with a virtual computer environment.
+This project demonstrates the use of Anthropic's Computer Use API, allowing an AI agent to interact with a virtual computer environment.
+Slight mix and match of [Anthropic Quickstart Demo](https://github.com/anthropics/anthropic-quickstarts) to get it running in Daytona.

 ## Project Structure